0x0000d3ad/DosPunks/README.md

  NOTE: the balance of both the ERC 1155 and ERC 721 tokens will be displayed before and after the migration transaction, so that you can see that the ERC 1155 tokens were indeed burned, and the ERC 721 tokens were minted.
 However, if you want to check this balance at any time, run:

  `python dos_punks_migration_test.py -b`

+# More on Migrations
+ Note that the `getTokenId` function in the [ERC 721 contract](./DosPunks0721/contracts/ERC0721.sol) is crucial to the correct mapping between the Open Sea contract and the ERC 721 contract.
+If there is an error in this mapping, the NFT's will not align.
+There were certain aspects to the DOS Punks Open Sea contract which required some bespoke implementation.
+Therefore, if you try to recycle this code for an arbitrary contract, it will not work.
+For more information on the mapping between the Open Sea ID and the token ID, read [this article](https://medium.com/coinmonks/opensea-tokenid-explained-f420401f5109) about the token ID and [this article](https://cyberdoggos.medium.com/migrating-from-opensea-cfe9aab47d3) about migrating from Open Sea.